 Forgetting the Words

-Posted on | March 24, 2010 | No Comments
+Posted on | March 24, 2010 | Comments Off on Forgetting the Words

 I’m convinced that one of the attractions of live performance of music is to see the musicians fuck up.
 It’s sort of like how people go to car racing, but really they want to see a horrific crash with cars flipping, rolling, burning, and the driver crawling out of his car in flames.